GastonADiaz/DIY-Self-Balancing-robot-/README.md

   </p>
   This image shows the overall assembly created in SolidWorks.
 It combines all the 3D printed parts, demonstrating how they fit together and providing a complete view of the robot's mechanical structure.

-By using SolidWorks, I was able to accurately measure and fit all components, ensuring that everything was properly aligned and functional.
-The toolbox feature in SolidWorks was particularly useful for planning the hardware requirements and visualizing the final assembly.
 # Electronics

 ## Overview